TL;DR: App Prototyping with Absolute Beginners

 - What they are good for and

-- How product management uses prototypes as the basis for the things that might eventually being built.
+- How product management uses prototypes as the basis for the things that might eventually be built.

 The Preparations For The App Prototyping Workshop

-Usually, seven to ten people participate in an app prototyping workshop of about four hours in length.
-They are only told a day before what the task will be: Build an app that facilitates the organization of team-events.
+Usually, seven to ten people participated in the four-hour-long app prototyping workshop.
+They were only told a day before what the task would be: Build an app that facilitates team events.

-Also, we ask them to install the free Marvel prototyping app and provide them with some example of what a prototype may look like.
-This task proves to be challenging: One group out of three failed to install the prototyping app altogether and of the two other groups no more than two participants actually installed the app in advance.
+Also, we asked them to install the free Marvel prototyping app and provided them with some examples of what a prototype may look like.
+This task proved challenging: One group out of three failed to install the prototyping app.
+Of the two other groups, no more than two participants installed the app in advance.

-Finally, we provide color pencils, wax crayons and iPhone paper stencils to the workshop participants.
+Finally, we provided color pencils, wax crayons, and iPhone paper stencils to the workshop participants.